 - Available in : English

-- License of MySQL is available under GNU General Public License (version 2) or proprietary EULA.
+- The license of MySQL is available under GNU General Public License (version 2) or proprietary EULA.

 There are five types MySQL editions.